Tsesarevich: History

-In 1721 Peter the Great discontinued use of "tsar" as his main title, and adopted that of imperator (emperor), whereupon the title of tsarevich (and "tsarevna", retained for life by Ivan V's daughters) fell into desuetude.
+In 1721 Peter the Great discontinued use of "tsar" as his main title, and adopted that of imperator (emperor), whereupon the title of tsarevich (and "tsarevna", retained for life by Ivan V's daughters) fell into disuse.
 The Emperor's daughters were henceforth referred to as "tsesarevna" (Peter had no living son by this time).
 In 1762, upon succeeding to the imperial throne, Peter III accorded his only son Paul Petrovich (by the future Catherine the Great) the novel title of tsesarevich, he being the first of nine Romanov heirs who would bear it.
 However, at the time the title was conferred, Paul was recognised as Peter's legal son, but not as his legal heir.
 Nor would he be officially recognised as such by his mother after her usurpation of the throne.